 I sanded the top down in my garage with 120 grit and then 220 grit with my orbital sander.
 I put the legs together, the top together, and then moved them into my dining room to put them together.

-I painted the bottom half of the table with Renaissance Chalk Paint in Ivory Tower.
+I really wanted to lighten up my room by having a partial white farmhouse table.
+So, I painted the bottom half of the table with Renaissance Chalk Paint in Ivory Tower.
 You can find it here on Amazon.
-I lightly sanded with 220 grit in between coats and sealed it with 2 coats of polycrylic (found by clicking here).

 After that dried, I applied a coat of Minwax Dark Walnut Stain.
 I brushed on a coat with a brush and then wiped off the excess with a cotton shirt.